pyOpenSci/pyopensci.github.io/_posts/2022-10-19-what-makes-a-python-package-healthy.md

 <div class="notice" markdown="1">
 ### A note about our pyOpenSci packages

+Packages in the pyOpenSci ecosystem are not the large packages like Xarray, Numpy of the SciPy ecosystem.
+Rather, they are often smaller and often developed by scientists for domain specific applications that others in their community require.
+Our package maintainers:

-Our packages are often smaller and often maintained by 1 person (a common phenomenom in open source).
-Sometimes they have a small maintainer team, sometimes they don't.
-Our package maintainers often don't have the resources to build community.
-And often they are scientists rather than developers.
-But many are keen to build users of their tools and to contribute to the broader scientific python ecosystem.
+* Often don't have the resources to build community
+* Often are keen to build users of their tools and to contribute to the broader scientific python ecosystem.
 </div>